 Firstly, I feel grateful for making us possible to face a day to complete this program.
-After the Japanese government had declared a state of emergency due to the spread of COVID-19, all classes were conducted remotely, and we were worried whether we our completion ceremony if everyone involved in this program had not made exertions to continue this program.
+After the Japanese government had declared a state of emergency due to the spread of COVID-19, all classes were conducted remotely, and we were worried whether we could complete the program.
+We would not be here today to celebrate our completion ceremony if everyone involved in this program had not made exertions to continue this program.
 I genuinely express my gratitude to them.